 another decentralized messaging platform with solid security and privacy. signing up is more or less also anonymous, metadata leakage doesn't pose much risk, encryption is on par with Signal, and it works for one on one messages as well as group chats. you can even send voice memos (something anyone who messages me is no doubt familiar with heh).

-it's as smooth an experience as any other messaging app for the most part and the anonymity factor makes it one of the few messaging apps / communication platforms i'd recommend to organizers & activists—whether you're organizing something entirely above board or connecting with someone who is in need of healthcare treatment which has recently been outlawed where they live.
+it's as smooth an experience as any other messaging app for the most part and the anonymity factor makes it one of the few messaging apps / communication platforms i'd recommend to organizers & activists—whether you're organizing something entirely above board (a.k.a. "legal") or connecting with someone who is in need of healthcare treatment which has recently been outlawed where they live.

-i'll add the links here soon, but, until then, email me and i'll send you my chat invite code.
+email me and i'll send you my chat invite code.

 my entire website is mirror on the I2P's hidden services and reachable at byfrankmorrow.i2p.